How to Grow Hydrangeas

-- Visible roots will show signs of fungus growth and decaying matter around the base of the tree where roots are exposed.
+Visible roots will show signs of fungus growth and decaying matter around the base of the tree where roots are exposed.

-- Damaged root systems will take an overall toll on the whole shrub.
-Because not many would go digging into the soil to expose roots, diminished buds is a good indication the shrub is not doing well.
+Damaged root systems will take an overall toll on the whole shrub.
+Because not many would go digging into the soil to expose roots, diminished buds is a good indication that the shrub is not doing well.
 Lesser clusters will amount to fewer blooms.

-Cloning a Hydrangea
+How to Clone a Hydrangea

-When you want to take a cutting from a hydrangea, it's best to take a stem that is a non flowering stem. cut back all but 4 leaves and leave about 6 inches from top to bottom.
+When you want to take a cutting from a hydrangea, it's best to take a non-flowering stem.
+Cut back all but four leaves and leave about 6 inches from top to bottom.
 Dipping the stem into rooting hormone can greatly improve your chances of establishing that cutting.